rnpbr/opennetworking-docs/docs/en/Guias/Netbox/Plugins/Napalm/index.md

 The changes made were:

-- added Netbox to the `br-lab` network.
+- Adding Netbox to the `br-lab` network.
-- changed the dockerfile to `Dockerfile-Plugins`, created previously.
+- Changing the dockerfile to the `Dockerfile-Plugins`, created earlier.
 - Also changed the image of the services to: `netbox:latest-plugins`.

 ### :material-power-plug-outline: 2.5 plugins.py
-This file is responsible for setting the specific configurations for each plugin.
+This file is responsible for setting the specific configurations of each plugin.

 1. Access the file with the editor:
 ```bash